Annoyed by bananas? Apples bore to you? Oranges? Berries?

 Fresh, dried, or frozen leaves are the most often utilized portion of the plant.
 Thai and Cambodian cuisines make extensive use of the leaves.

-In Vietnamese cooking, the leaves of this strangest fruit are used to add flavor to chicken cuisine and to neutralize the harsh smell of steamed snails.
+In Vietnamese cooking, the leaves of this unique fruit are utilized to enhance the flavor of chicken dishes and neutralize the strong smell of steamed snails.

 Origin-